 A supported playgroup facilitator wanted to encourage families to share books and other printed material with their children.
 She was challenged by knowing that she had at least two parents who attended who could not read.
 One parent had told her, but the other had said nothing.
 The facilitator decided to use picture books with no text for several weeks at the playgroup during story time.
-She talked about the books with the children, asked them questions and encouraged them to share their ideas about what the books were about.
+She talked about the books with the children, asked questions and encouraged them to share ideas about the narratives.

 She made these books available for borrowing.
-By doing this she was modelling using books without reading them, and without calling attention to parents' literacy levels.
+By doing this she was modelling using books without reading them, without calling attention to parents' literacy levels.
 Both parents borrowed the books.